 Other In-Demand IT Skills that Hiring Managers are Looking For

 One of the best ways to increase your likelihood of getting hired is to consider the skills the market is looking for and ensure that you’re not lacking in the most needed areas.
 As such, we’re going to take a closer look at 25 of the most in-demand technical skills on the market.
 This list was compiled by LinkedIn based on the results of a thorough 2018 study of hundreds of thousands of job postings to examine which skills employers are looking for.
-If you're looking for a flexible way to learn any of the skills below, try Virtual training, With ExitCertified's Individual Multimedia Video Presence (iMVP), you get the same instructor-led classroom learning experience no matter where you’re sitting.
-You can read about the top 5 Ways ExitCertified iMVP Redefines Virtual Training in this free to download infographic.
+If you're looking for a flexible way to learn any of the skills below, try Virtual training, With ExitCertified's Live Virtual platform, you get the same instructor-led classroom learning experience no matter where you’re sitting.

 1. Cloud Computing